Stuck-on-the-puzzle/startup/notes.md

 ## React Part 2: Reactivity

 There is so much to learn and so much you can do with reactivity.
 I found just looking at what is possivble is really helpful.
 This was pretty difficult to learn everything I needed to do, but it was rewarding to see the finished product.

+## Web Service

+There is a lot going on when it comes to webservice and it was overwhelming at first.